 8. Third-party content

-If you do not have enough content for your company, you can easily share content from other companies and match it to your personality.
+If you do not have enough content for your Company Page, you can easily share content from other companies and match it to your company’s personality.
 There is so much relevant content, and it is just about finding the right one.

 Tip: Have respect for other people’s content and use it professionally – always credit the source.

 9. Appear as a thought leader

 Not all posts need to be about your company or your products.
 You can build thought leadership and authority by sharing relevant content, sharing a different perspective, or thoughts on a controversial topic.
 Be active in groups and comment with wise words and opinions on industry-relevant questions.

 Another option is to work on thought leadership through your employees, as mentioned in section 5.
 Highlight your employees and their knowledge to show that you are a company full of competent employees.

 10. Original research

-It is not everyone who can generate enough analyzes and statistics to produce enriching content.
-Nevertheless, if you have the resources to do relevant studies, this will work well in the feed and show you have valuable knowledge.
+It is not everyone who can generate enough statistics to produce enriching content.
+Nevertheless, if you have the resources to do relevant studies, this will work well in the feed and show that you have valuable knowledge.

 Do you have more thoughts on what to share from your Company Page?